raiden-network/raiden/docs/Rest-Api.rst

 Leaving a token network
 -----------------------

-You can leave a token network by making a ``DELETE`` to the following endpoint along with a json payload containing details about the way you want to leave the network.
+You can leave a token network by making a ``DELETE`` request to the following endpoint along with a json payload containing details about the way you want to leave the network.
 For instance if you want to wait for settlement and the timeout period.

 ``DELETE /api/<version>/connection/<token_address>``

 The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to a lock's expiration.
+A transfer can fail due to the expiration of a lock.

 Example Request
 ^^^^^^^^^^^^^^^